synqs/ArduinoThermoControlWeb/README.md

 # TODO

- [] Allow for changing the parameters of the feedback loop through some serial communication.
+ [x] Allow for changing the parameters of the feedback loop through some serial communication.

- [] Allow for a cleaner communication between the arduino and flask.
+ [x] Allow for a cleaner communication between the arduino and flask.
 Basically, the arduino should only answer to a question be flask.

+ [] Allow to change the different axis by hand in the plotly stuff.

+ [] Move the information about communications and users into a local database.
+I think that would make it much more robust.

+ [] Tidy up the connections and also the code in the back-end.

+ [] Always make it look cuter.

  [] Error logger to communicate with slack or via email.

  [] make this readme the about page.